 - Respond to customer complaints.
 We all make mistakes from time to time, but it is vital that you hold yourself accountable when these mistakes lead to customer complaints.
 As a result, as opposed to ignoring (or worse, deleting) customer complaints, you should respond to them in a polite and timely manner.
 You should also offer some kind of solution, such as a refund, where appropriate.
 This shows the customer (and other customers who come across the negative review) that you care about your customers, not just their wallets.
 To put it simply, accountability is key.

 - Focus on good customer service.
 No matter how good your products/services may be, poor customer service will only lead to disaster for your business.
 Consequently, you should make good customer service a priority across the board.
+Good customer service is crucial for the success of any small business.
+If you’re running a health and wellness business consider investing in customer experience management software like classfit.com which provides a comprehensive solution to help businesses manage and improve customer experiences.
+Customer experience management software also helps businesses to automate routine tasks, such as sending automated emails and reminders, freeing up valuable time for staff to focus on providing excellent customer service.
 All employees in customer-facing roles should be provided with training that enables them to carry out their duties to the highest possible standard while also developing skills they will need to deal with difficult customers, such as conflict resolution.
 Focusing on customer service will allow you to build customer loyalty and trust.

 - Do not rest on your success.
 Following a successful product launch or a period of high sales, it is easy to buy into the idea that you will always enjoy this level of success.
 However, resting on your previous successes means that you are not being as innovative as you should be.
 Customer expectations are continuously fluctuating, and something that makes them happy one day might not cut it the next.
 As a result, you should always be looking into the future and thinking about what you can do next.
 What new products can you create?
 How can you enhance the customer experience?
 How can you improve your services?